- Feeling the pinch at the gas pump? We’ve got 12 strategies that can help you save money on fuel this summer.

 Adjust the Way You Drive

 Consider driving defensively.
-This means that you accelerate gradually, rather than stomping on the gas just to slam on the breaks on the next red light.
-Using cruise control when you are on the highway can also help lower your gas usage.
+This means that you accelerate gradually, rather than stomping on the gas just to slam on the breaks at the next red light.
+Cruise control can also help lower your gas usage when you’re on the highway.
 And don’t speed.
-Your fuel economy typically drops off rather steeply as you go over 50 mph (80 km/h).
-You are simply wasting more gas the faster you drive.
+Your fuel economy typically drops off rather steeply as you go over 50 mph.
+You’re simply wasting more gas the faster you drive.

-Pay attention to the way that you drive.
-Combined with the way you maintain your car, a gentler driving style can result in gradual gas savings that really adds up.
+If you’re competent at driving a manual transmission, then you can improve your gas mileage by using a higher gear for longer periods of time — especially if you’re going up and down hills.
+So, pay attention to the way that you drive.
+Combined with the way you maintain your car, a gentler driving style can result in gradual gas savings that really add up.

 Save Gas Even When the Car Isn’t Moving